Query Options Reference

 hdx_query_catalog_timeout_ms

-Default value is 0; no limit.
+Default value is 0 which sets no limit.

 Sample error: CatalogError Failed to submit transaction: ERROR: canceling statement due to statement timeout